bee-rickey/bee-rickey.github.io/documentation/statedistrictwise.md

 #### Description
-This API gives the district level details of states that includes the totals for all categories and the deltas for today.
+This API gives the district level details of states that includes the totals for all categories and the deltas for **the current day**.

 #### Structure
 ```